 As with any digital device, the scale should be kept clean and free of dust and residue.
 This is especially important when measuring small amounts as the slightest issue could cause a misreading.

-A quick primer on the metric system for you alternative medicine fans.
+A quick primer on the metric system for your alternative medicine fans.

 1 gram = 1000 milligrams.
 1 gram is a very small unit of measurement.
-We’re talking s ingle dollar bill or a paper clip.
+We’re talking about a single-dollar bill or a paper clip.
 You may need specificity down to 0.1g or even 0.01g but anything beyond that is probably overkill.